Actelion Pharmaceuticals Ltd: Johnson & Johnson announces expected settlement of Actelion tender offer on June 16, 2017

 Actelion Pharmaceuticals Ltd / Johnson & Johnson announces expected settlement of Actelion tender offer on June 16, 2017 .
-Verarbeitet und übermittelt durch Nasdaq Corporate Solutions.
-Für den Inhalt der Mitteilung ist der Emittent verantwortlich.
-Source: Globenewswire
+Processed and transmitted by Nasdaq Corporate Solutions.
+The issuer is solely responsible for the content of this announcement.

 - Announces receipt of all regulatory approvals required to complete acquisition of Actelion